tmcw-up-for-adoption/englewood.js/README.md

 # englewood.js

-It's like [englewood](https://github.com/newsapps/englewood) but in Javascript with Canvas.
+It's like [englewood](https://github.com/newsapps/englewood) but in JavaScript with Canvas.

 ```js